Raheek-helal/Micromouse_Robot/README.md

 This project was developed as part of my participation in the **IEEE Victories 3.0 Micromouse Competition**, organized by the **IEEE Mansoura Branch** and powered by the **National Telecom Regulatory Authority (NTRA)**.
 The Micromouse competition challenges small, autonomous robots to navigate through a maze as quickly as possible, using sensors, motor drivers, and efficient algorithms.

+I used the **[mackorone/mms](https://github.com/mackorone/mms)** simulator available on GitHub to run and test the flood fill algorithm during development.

 ### Features
 - **Flood Fill Algorithm**: A recursive algorithm that explores and solves mazes by systematically visiting and marking cells.
 - **MCAL Drivers**: Includes **DIO (Digital I/O)**, **PWM**, and a custom **TWI (Two-Wire Interface)** driver for communication.